 Experiential learning resources for the innovative educator

-This week, my children (5 and 7 years old) focused on climate and how it works.
 This post offers 5 experiential science weather and climate activities for kids of all ages.
-My own children and I worked through these activities this week, and those experiences are highlighted in this post along with some modification ideas for older students.
+My own children (6&9) and I worked through these activities this week, and those experiences are highlighted in this post along with some modification ideas for older students.

 I do a similar "5-day experiential science schedule" on climate with my high school students with added scientific open-inquiry experiments, maker projects, problem-based learning challenges, etc. more suitable for their abilities, needs, and level of required support.
 The high school content is more difficult, the expectations are different, and the level of independence is higher.